|

 And what’s even more interesting is that it’s not a dangerously thin group, either despite occasional indictments on that point.
 This team has been the Number Two rushing team in the NFL over the past three years, behind only Denver.
 They allowed fewer sacks than all but two teams last season, and they have kept Jeff Garcia healthier than most NFL quarterbacks.

+So you do the math people, where do we get off or anyone else get off on knocking this great offensive line?
+They have no basis for their argument am I right?
+I believe that I am.
 But you go ahead and tell me what you think; maybe there are a few discrepancies or a few misconceptions.
 I do not know, but one thing I am sure about, is that if I wanted a line that was as well rounded as this one for playoff time, I would choose ours hands down.

 Again look at this Monday Night Game, when Center Jeremy Newberry left the game with a left ankle sprain, the offense didn’t lose it’s rhythm.
 Ben Lynch took over at center, without incident.
 The bench doesn’t go much deeper, but the 49er’s have endured several critical gaps in the line the past few years and still have kept moving the ball.